Best Carpet Choices for Basements?

 all those small bits of pad stuck around and underneath the staples.
 Wear an old pair

 of tennis shoes and use your foot to kick, rub and scrape the pad bits loose.

 You will never feel or notice those old staples when the new carpet is in.

 As far as the tack-less, unless they have been exposed to moisture and the

 nails are rusty they will be just fine to reuse.
 Even if you find some tack-less

-strips that are damaged, only those that are bad can be replaced as needed.
+strips that are damaged, only those that are bad should be replaced as needed.
 Any

 installer that would say it is a bother to replace bad tack-less is not worth

-using, so don't be afraid to make your wishes and concerns known.
+hiring, so don't be afraid to make your wishes and concerns known upfront.

 more about Carpet Installation Cost